sndean/molecularDynamicsJulia/README.md

 # molecularDynamicsJulia

 ## What
 This repository contains Julia scripts I wrote for running and processing replica exchange molecular dynamics (REMD) runs in 2014.
-Before this, everything was write in Bash (some of which I've also uploaded).
+Before this, everything was written in Bash (some of which I've also uploaded).

 ## Documentation
 I'll try to add some documentation, but please be aware that these scripts were written when: